 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Capreomycin may affect the way other medicines or products work, and other medicines or products may affect how capreomycin works.
 Ask your health care provider if there are interactions between capreomycin and the other medicines you take.

 Ask your health care provider about possible side effects from capreomycin.
 Your health care provider will tell you what to do if you have side effects.

-Take capreomycin according to your health care provider’s instructions.
-Your health care provider will tell you how much capreomycin to take and when to take it.
+Use capreomycin according to your health care provider’s instructions.
+Your health care provider will tell you how much capreomycin to use and when to use it.
 Before you start capreomycin and each time you get a refill, read any printed information that comes with your medicine.

 How should capreomycin be stored?

 - Store unopened vials of capreomycin at room temperature, 68°F to 77°F (20°C to 25°C).

 - Reconstituted capreomycin (capreomycin that has been mixed with an appropriate liquid) can be stored in the refrigerator for up to 24 hours.

 - Do not use capreomycin if the original seal over the container opening is broken or missing.